 The company formation process is relatively simple and can be done online.
-Cypriot banks are well capitalised, and offer businesses a wide range of effective services which include, online banking, business debit cards, merchant services and multi-currency accounts that enable easy money transfers and payments.
+Cypriot institutions are well capitalised, and offer businesses a wide range of effective services which include, online financial services, business debit cards, merchant services and multi-currency accounts that enable easy money transfers and payments.

 How to open a company in Cyprus?